 Christians around the world are being brutally persecuted, facing imprisonment, torture, and even death.
 We shed light on their responses so that the world may know their stories and that others facing persecution may forge similar paths of witness and resistance.

 "Under Caesar’s Sword" is a collaborative global research project that investigates how Christian communities respond when their religious freedom is severely violated.
-It is a partnership of the Notre Dame Center for Ethics and Culture, the Religious Freedom Institute, and Georgetown University's Religious Freedom Project, with the support of the Templeton Religion Trust.
+It is a partnership of the Notre Dame Center for Ethics and Culture, the Religious Freedom Institute, and Georgetown University's Religious Freedom Research Project, with the support of the Templeton Religion Trust.